panoslympe/table-with-redux/README.md

-open file directory with your terminal.
+open project directory with your terminal.

 run "yarn install" command to install dependencies